all-birds birds

 Some birds have been observed using twigs to probe for grubs they could not reach.
 They may even use a bit of invention by bending or shaping the twig for this purpose.

-Even more fascinating are some type of birds that seem to use bait for fishing.
+Even more fascinating are some types of birds that seem to use bait for fishing.
 In this instance they will drop an insect in the water and wait for a fish to surface.

-Jays will wedge a nut into forked branches to make it easier to crack.
-American Crows have been observed dropping rocks or holding them in their beaks while they pound on nuts to open them.
+Some birds such as jays will wedge a nut into forked branches to make it easier to crack.
+American crows have been observed dropping rocks or holding them in their beaks while they pound on nuts to open them.

 Please Pass the Ant